Using unattended-upgrades on Debian and Ubuntu

 apt install unattended-upgrades

 If you are not logged in as the root user, use the sudo command to get temporary privileges.
 Since configuration is needed, we suggest to switch to root and install the package.
-The only exception is when you directly deploy your configuration with a tool like Ansible, Cfengine, Chef or Puppet.
+The only exception is when you directly deploy your configuration with a tool like Ansible, CFEngine, Chef or Puppet.

 Unattended-upgrade and Unattended-upgrades